 The following are symptoms suggestive of communicable diseases.
 Children, staff or volunteers with these symptoms should stay home.
 If any of these symptoms are noticed while your child is at school, you will be contacted immediately.
 Children, staff and volunteers should be seen by a physician and will be excluded from school using the Oakland County Health Department Exclusion Guidelines.
 Parents must notify the school if a child has a communicable disease or an extended illness.
 When applicable, the school will notify families of an illness.
-A doctor's note for treatment of a communicable disease or an extended for re-admittance to school.
+A doctor's note for treatment of a communicable disease or an extended illness (more than two days) is required for re-admittance to school.
 We are required to report many conditions and diseases to the health department within 24 hours.